 HIDOE Test Security Memorandum

 In a memo from the HIDOE issued in 2014, a section titled “Consequences for Students and School Staff Who Use Electronic Devices to Breach the Security of Any Test Item Included in a Statewide Student Assessments” was shared with schools.
-This policy is still in effect in 2015.
+This policy is currently still in effect.
 A copy of this memo is provided in the appendix.
 The memo provides the following information regarding the administration of the tests.
 It states that “Due to the importance of test security for all of the statewide assessments, any school that has a student or staff member who uses an electronic device which results in the breach of a test item will be subject to the following actions/consequences:

 1. The involved student’s incomplete test or complete test that has been scored will be invalidated by the Department of Education’s Student Assessment Section.

-2. The school administration will be responsible for determining the consequences for the involved student per the Hawaii Administrative Rules, Title 8, Chapter 19 and/or the consequences for the involved certificated or classified staff member per the Office of Human Resources procedures.
+2. The school administration will be responsible for determining the consequences for the involved student per the Hawai‛i Administrative Rules, Title 8, Chapter 19 and/or the consequences for the involved certificated or classified staff member per the Office of Human Resources procedures.

 3. The school administration and test coordinator must retrain the staff regarding the test security requirements for all statewide assessments during a face-to-face meeting.